The Pixel Addressing feature controls the number of pixels that are read from the ROI.

 The binning mode will sum pixels at the same location of the 2x2 kernels within the larger block of pixels.
 On a color camera, the binned pixels are all the same color, thus reducing the block to a 2x2 Bayer pattern kernel.
 Unlike binning with CCD sensors, this summation occurs after the image is digitized, so that no increase in sensitivity will be noticed but a dark image will appear brighter.

-The resampling mode is only applicable to color cameras.
+The resampling mode is only applicable to some color cameras.
 This mode uses a different approach involving the conversion of the Bayer pattern in the blocks to RGB pixels.
 With a Pixel Addressing value of 1, resampling has no effect.
 With a Pixel Addressing mode of 2 or more, resampling will convert the block of 10-bit pixels to one 30-bit RGB pixel by averaging the red, green and blue channels.
 The 30-bit RGB value is output from the camera when the video format is set to YUV mode.
 Resampling will create images with the highest quality and the least artifacts.

 Pixel Addressing will reduce the amount of data coming from the camera.
 However, only the Decimate mode will permit an increase in the frame rate.
 Averaging, binning and resampling modes will have the same frame rate as if the Pixel Addressing value was 1.